-Scientific Solutions (SSI) is conducting a joint effort with Ocean Renewable Power Company (ORPC) to fully develop, integrate, test, and operate a full-scale active acoustic detection system for MHK technology and other offshore renewable energy projects.
-This system will be deployed and integrated with ORPC's TidGenTM tidal energy device in Cobscook Bay near Eastport and Lubec, Maine.
+Scientific Solutions (SSI) conducted a joint effort with Ocean Renewable Power Company (ORPC) to fully develop, integrate, test, and operate a full-scale active acoustic detection system for MHK technology and other offshore renewable energy projects.
+This system deployed and integrated with ORPC's TidGenTM tidal energy device in Cobscook Bay near Eastport and Lubec, Maine.
 MHK energy projects may not be viable without real-time monitoring of the surrounding underwater environment.
 There are unknown risks associated with harm to marine life and risks associated with floating debris interacting with moving parts.
 A viable solution for this problem is active acoustics or active sonar, which may provide detection of an underwater object.
-However, there are no sonar systems on the market that provide a comprehensive solution.
-SSI has developed a technology used in the Swimmer Detection Sonar Network (SDSN) with a concept ideally suited for the MHK industry.
-The project combines SDSN with ORPC's advanced stage tidal turbine development and demonstration project.
-The expected results are to complete an acoustic monitoring system design which includes the deployment of the prototype integrated with an MHK system; and, to make the system available to the MHK and offshore renewable power industry through a commercialization effort.
-The successful completion of this project will enable the offshore renewable energy industry to conduct real-time monitoring of the surrounding underwater environment and reduce risks associated with marine life and floating debris.
+However, there were no sonar systems on the market that provided a comprehensive solution.
+SSI developed a technology used in the Swimmer Detection Sonar Network (SDSN) with a concept ideally suited for the MHK industry.
+The project combined SDSN with ORPC's advanced stage tidal turbine development and demonstration project.
+The successful completion of this project enabled the offshore renewable energy industry to conduct real-time monitoring of the surrounding underwater environment and reduce risks associated with marine life and floating debris.